oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 We'll also give each org an `apikey` set to a random string.
 Using a different key for each org helps our code ensure that no client can accidentally view or edit users belonging to another.

-Keeping the original imports in `prisma/seed_script.ts` and after making the above changes, this is how the file should look:
+This is how `prisma/seed_script.ts` looks after making the above changes:

 ```ts
 import { PrismaClient } from '@prisma/client'